 The most important benefit of a residual disability claim is that it allows you to preserve your pre-disability occupational definition while collecting a portion of your monthly disability benefits.
 If you have an own occupation policy, preserving your pre-disability occupational definition is vital to ensuring that any future total disability claim is accepted and fully paid down the road.

 However, there are also some drawbacks to partial disability claims.
-For example, most insurers calculate monthly benefits for a partial disability claim using a formula that takes into account your prior monthly income, your current monthly income, and the maximum benefit amount under your policy.
+For example, most insurers calculate monthly benefits for a partial disability claim using a formula that takes into account your prior monthly income, your current monthly income, and the maximum benefit amount under your disability insurance policy.
 However, calculating these figures can be tricky for doctors and dentists who are often paid a percentage of their production.
 If your insurer measures your prior and current monthly income based on the overall profit of your clinic, your personal drop in production may not be fully taken into account and your partial disability benefits may end up being significantly less than your actual lost income.

 Furthermore, the maximum benefit period for a partial disability claim is typically shorter than a total disability claim.
 As a result, your insurer has an incentive to continue characterizing your medical condition as a partial disability even if you become totally disabled.
 In doing so, they may run out the clock paying only a percentage of your benefits for 60 months or until age 65 instead of paying full benefits potentially for life.
 With these incentives, it is unsurprising that insurers approve relatively few total disability claims that begin as partial disability claims – even if the policyholder stops working completely.
 For more information on how insurers assess potential disability claims, see this article.